- Video: How to Grow Peas • From Seed to Harvest

-FALL CROP: Choose powdery mildew resistant varieties.
+FALL CROP: Variety selection is key: Choose powdery mildew-resistant varieties and early maturing varieties that will still flower in diminishing daylight.
 Sow about 2 months before frost.
-Keep seeds well watered to encourage good germination.
+Keep seeds well-watered to encourage good germination.

-DISEASES: The most common disease is probably pea root rot (Fusarium sp. or Aphanomyces euteiches) which causes browning and drying of the foliage from the ground up.
+DISEASE: A common disease is pea root rot (Fusarium sp. or Aphanomyces euteiches) which causes yellowing and die-back of foliage from the ground up.
 The best control is to ensure well-drained soil and to rotate crops out of legumes for at least three years.
 Powdery mildew causes white, powdery mold on the leaves, stems, and pods in hot weather.
 Choose resistant varieties.